So, you’ve figured out that you want a plan. Congrats! That’s an essential first step.

 - If a category is yellow, that means you need to slow down and pay attention—you have not yet assigned enough money there to fulfill your target, so proceed with caution.
 That’s not always bad, depending on the target type.
 You may still have enough money for that week’s needs, without having reached the monthly target yet.

 - If a category is red, you need to hit the brakes.
-If you don’t cover that overspending, the rest of your budget is going to be off until you do.
+If you don’t cover that overspending, the rest of your plan is going to be off until you do.

 When you’ve overspent, you have essentially sent some dollars to the wrong job, and have to call in some new dollars to cover their absence.
 No biggie.